JonahBraun/dog/readme.md

 ## Dog, console logging in go with style.

 ### Basic Usage
-Import this library and create the log object:
+Import this library and create the log object, configured with the minimum log level to display:
 ```go
 import "github.com/JonahBraun/dog"
 var log = dog.NewDog(dog.DEBUG)